German Genealogy – Tracing your German Roots in Germany – Tips from a German-based Genealogical Researcher

 The more information genealogists have have, the easier genealogical research will be.
 Information is necessary, not only concerning your ancestors themselves, but also knowing how and where to find an archive, a location, or other information that will aid your genealogical research.

-Because RecordClick recognizes research trends, and has the desire to help you find your ancestors, they are increasing their genealogy ancestry services in Germany and Poland, staffing more in-country professional genealogists, to help trace your ancestry.
+Because RecordClick recognizes research trends, and has the desire to help you find your ancestors, they have drastically increasing their genealogy ancestry services in Germany, staffing more in-country professional genealogists, to help trace your ancestry.
 With so many archives to deal with, language barriers, and the inevitable need to research in faraway locations, a German-based genealogist for hire may be your best bet.

 German-born and educated Thomas Dunzweiler is an author, translator, journalist, independent scholar, and genealogical researcher in Rhineland-Palatinate.
 Thomas, who lives in his hometown of Meisenheim, Germany, serves as the Co-Chairman of the Historischer Verein Meisenheim e.V. – the Meisenheim Historical Society (a registered non-profit organization).
 He also serves as official town guide for the Verbandsgemeinde Meisenheim (VG Meisenheim community association), taking special enjoyment in telling tourists that his town is not just involved in world history, it is responsible for world history.